Introduction

 Measurements using a compass

-- The compass is a very useful device for checking the underside of a car (under the bottom).
-It can be used to determine dimensional deviations in length and width (but not high) through comparative measurements and diagonal measurements.
-For this purpose, the reference points of the bodywork are always selected from the list of body frame dimensions.
+- A caliper is a very useful tool for checking the underside of a car.
+It can be used to determine dimensional deviations in length and width (but not in height) by means of comparative measurements and diagonal measurements.
+For this purpose, reference points of the body are always selected from the data sheet with the dimensions of the body frame.

 Body measurements